 DHCS offers a voluntary facility certification to those programs that provide the following services: day treatment, outpatient and nonresidential detoxification.
 The certification is granted to programs that exceed minimum levels of service quality and are in substantial compliance with State program standards, specifically the Alcohol and/or Other Drug Certification Standards.
 Certification is available to both residential and nonresidential programs.
 The majority of facilities licensed by DHCS are also certified.
-Obtaining certification is considered advantageous in gaining the confidence of both potential residents and third party payers.

 Providers interested in applying for a license to operate a 24-hour residential nonmedical facility providing alcohol and other drug (AOD) treatment services to qualified adults should visit our Facility Licensing page for further information.